EBIO develops an electrochemically supported method to degrade Kraft lignin

 More News

-If you missed the first episode of the EBIO webinar series, or you would like to watch it again, the full recording is available here:
+If you missed the third episode of the EBIO webinar series, or you would like to watch it again, the full recording is available!
+The webinar welcomed more than 100 guests online and received more than 10 questions.